miikanissi/miikanissi.com/content/posts/how-to-setup-nvim-lsp-for-code-analysis-autocompletion-and-linting.md

 ```

 In order to override the default `on_attach` and `capabilities` functions for each LSP
-server we can add the following snippet in the configuration, which will loop through
+server, we can add the following snippet in the configuration, which will loop through
 all the defined LSP servers and enable them using our local override functions:

 ```lua